davideanastasia/apache-beam-getting-started/README.md

-# Apache Beam Getting Started
+# Getting Started with Apache Beam

 This is 3-2-1-go project on how to get started with Apache Beam.

 ## Inverted Index

+More on this on Medium: https://medium.com/@davide.anastasia/getting-started-with-apache-beam-26bfc5126438

 The idea behind this simple batch job is to create an inverted index: given a set of documents in text format, the job will parse and build a word -> location mapping for each of the words.
 The job is an interesting toy, as it shows how: